 - All employees must act with utmost financial integrity and discipline.
 Acting with honesty and integrity, both internally within the company as well as externally is a central and important part of our COBC.
-All employees must: - o Act in accordance with finance and accounting policies of the company including MicroSave's Global Expense Management System ("GEMS"), and Global Mobility Policy ("GMP") - o Provide information that is accurate, complete, objective, relevant, timely, and understandable to ensure full, fair, accurate, timely, and understandable disclosure in reports and documents that are filed with, or submits to, government agencies and in other public communications - o Comply with rules and regulations of national, state, provincial and local governments, and other appropriate private and public regulatory agencies - o Act in good faith, responsibly, with due care, competence and diligence
+All employees must: - Act in accordance with finance and accounting policies of the company including MSC's Global Expense Management System ("GEMS"), and Global Mobility Policy ("GMP"). - Provide information that is accurate, complete, objective, relevant, timely, and understandable to ensure full, fair, accurate, timely, and understandable disclosure in reports and documents that are filed with, or are submitted to, government agencies and in other public communications. - Comply with rules and regulations of national, state, provincial and local governments, and other appropriate private and public regulatory agencies. - Act in good faith, responsibly, with due care, competence, and diligence.